ROCm/rccl/ext-tuner/README.md

   - `nChannels` (int*): The number of channels (and SMs) to be used.

 - **Description**:
-  If `getCollInfo()` does not return `ncclSuccess`, NCCL will fall back to its default tuning for the given collective.
-The tuner is allowed to leave fields unset, in which case NCCL will automatically set those fields.
+  If `getCollInfo()` does not return `ncclSuccess`, RCCL will fall back to its default tuning for the given collective.
+The tuner is allowed to leave fields unset, in which case RCCL will automatically set those fields.

 - **Return**:
   Type: `ncclResult_t`